Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Related work

-To achieve good generalisation, some papers~\citep{zheng2019semi, li2020shape, wang2023cat} utilise adversarial learning, and others~\citep{liu2021perturbed,ouali2020semi,wu2021semi,wu2022mutual} rely on a perturbation across multiple networks to improve consistency.
-Despite their success in recognising unlabelled patterns, these papers have overlooked the significance of in-context perturbations in input data, which are essential for encouraging the model to differentiate spatial patterns. \citet{lai2021semi} have proposed a contrastive learning framework to address such spatial information for urban driving scenes' segmentation.
+To achieve good generalisation, some papers~\cite{zheng2019semi, li2020shape, wang2023cat, lei2022semi} utilise adversarial learning, and others~\cite{liu2021perturbed,ouali2020semi,wu2021semi,wu2022mutual} rely on a perturbation across multiple networks to improve consistency.
+Recently, \cite{wang2022semi, wang2022efficient} have explored the benefits of multi-task learning to achieve better generalisation.
+MTCL~\cite{wang2022efficient} includes feature regression and target detection tasks to improve pixel-level consistency.
+Despite their success in recognising unlabelled patterns, these papers have overlooked the significance of in-context perturbations in input data, which are essential for encouraging the model to differentiate spatial patterns. \cite{lai2021semi} have proposed a contrastive learning framework to address such spatial information for urban driving scenes' segmentation.
 However, their contrastive learning framework depends on potentially mistaken segmentation predictions, which can lead to confirmation bias in the pixel-wise positive/negative sampling strategy, resulting in sub-optimal accuracy when dealing with complex medical images.
 Also, their framework does not explore network perturbations, which reduces its generalisation ability.
 In contrast, our TraCoCo successfully promotes cross-model prediction consistency under spatial input context variation, enabling our method to yield promising results across 2D and 3D medical image segmentation benchmarks.